 - 1. From the Object menu, select Text>Run-Time Text. - 2.
 Left click at the point where you want to insert the text.
 The program prompts you to enter a prompt and default run-time text. - 3.
 Enter the Prompt.
-When you run a report on an image, you will be prompted to enter information for the prompt. - 4.
+When you run a report on an image, you will be prompted to enter information for the prompt. - 5.
 Enter the Default Text, if desired.
 The Default Text field is useful in cases where the same item is entered for multiple image reports.
 For example, one lab technician might have drawn the sample for numerous blood samples.
-In this case, you could enter this technician's name as the Default Text. - 5.
+In this case, you could enter this technician's name as the Default Text.
+You may also include variables in the Run-TimeText box that will be recalled when the report is run. - 4.
 Click on OK.
-The object displays on the report grid. - 6.
+The object displays on the report grid. - 5.
 To edit the text, double-click on the box.
 The Run-Time Text dialog box reappears for you to modify the text.